Charles Finkel

 He was the first importer to introduce Belgian beer along with craft beers from England, Scotland, Belgium, France, Norway, and Germany to America through Merchant du Vin.
-He designed the labels for beers including Ayinger Celebrator, Samuel Smith Celebrated Oatmeal Stout, Organic Chocolate Stout, Imperial Stout and Winter Welcome, Lindeman's Cuvée René, and Pike Brewing Company.
+He designed the labels for beers including Ayinger Celebrator, Samuel Smith's Celebrated Oatmeal Stout, Organic Chocolate Stout, Imperial Stout and Winter Welcome, Lindeman's Cuvée René, and Pike Brewing Company.

-In 2011, Draft Magazine named Charles as one of 10 Beer Innovators.
-He is married to Rose Ann Finkel, Vice President of Pike Brewing Company.
+Charles has received a myriad of awards.
+In 2025, for his pioneering efforts and influence, Charles was named to the American Craft Beer Hall of Fame.
+He was married to Rose Ann Finkel, until her death in 2020.

 Early life

 Charles was born into a Jewish family in Flushing, Queens, New York in 1943 and moved with his family to Broken Arrow, Oklahoma in 1947.
 His father worked for American Airlines in Tulsa, Oklahoma.
-From 1962 thru 1966 he studied Design and marketing at University of Oklahoma.
-He was first introduced to wineries in Livermore, California and the Napa valley in 1963.
-During his senior year at the University of Tulsa, he managed Mayo Meadows Liquor Store.
+During his youth, he traveled each year, (first class when space was available)from Tulsa to New York, and from Tulsa to San Francisco instilling a sense of adventure and love of the arts.
+From 1962 thru 1966 he studied design and marketing at University of Oklahoma.
+He was first introduced to wineries in Livermore, California and the Napa Valley in 1963.
+During his senior year in college, he managed Mayo Meadows Liquor Store where he distinguished himself in wine knowledge and resultant sales.